ritog/books/README.md

 ## 🤝 Contributing

-Feel free to:
-- Report bugs
-- Suggest features
-- Submit pull requests
-- Share your customized version
+Feel free to fork the project, and add your own features or improvements!
+I am not looking to extend this project.

 ## 📞 Support

 If you need help:

 1. Check the troubleshooting section
 2. Look at the sample data in `books.json`
 3. Open an issue on GitHub

 ---

 **Happy Reading! 📚✨**